python-zeroconf/python-zeroconf/README.rst

 0.32.0 (Unreleased)
 ===================

-This release offers 100% line and branch coverage
+This release offers 100% line and branch coverage.

 * Made ServiceInfo first question QU (#852) @bdraco

-  We want an immediate response when making a request with ServiceInfo by asking a QU question, most responders will not delay the response and respond right away to our question.
+  We want an immediate response when requesting with ServiceInfo by asking a QU question; most responders will not delay the response and respond right away to our question.
 This also improves compatibility with split networks as we may not have been able to see the response otherwise.
-If the responder has not multicast the record recently it may still choose to do so in addition to responding via unicast
+If the responder has not multicast the record recently, it may still choose to do so in addition to responding via unicast

   Reduces traffic when there are multiple zeroconf instances running on the network running ServiceBrowsers

-  If we don't get an answer on the first try, we ask a QM question in the event we can't receive a unicast response for some reason
+  If we don't get an answer on the first try, we ask a QM question in the event, we can't receive a unicast response for some reason

   This change puts ServiceInfo inline with ServiceBrowser which also asks the first question as QU since ServiceInfo is commonly